anjenn/closetApp/thesis_rough_draft.md

 ###### Mobile(Native) application

-The list belows illustrates the characteristics of Mobile application
+The list below illustrates the characteristics of Mobile application
 - Specifically designed for use on mobile & touchable devices
 - Should be downloaded from store ex. play store, windows store, apple store.
 - Easily discoverable as they are listed, and categorised in the store.
 Once downloaded, it only takes a single click to access lauch the application.